migueelss/toshokan/README.md

 - [ ] Create search pages (with components)
 - [ ] Create mediascreen.svelte component that uses graphql/singlemedia.ts that serves /manga/[id]/[slug] & /anime/[id]/[slug]

+## 📝 NOTES

+If "RELEASING", there is no info for volumes nor chapters.

 ---

 ## 🧪 Usage Example